Showing posts sorted by relevance for query Bespoke. Sort by date Show all posts

 1970 Range Rover, the car which for a generation doomed the after-market shooting brake.

 Although now thought a "luxury car", the original Range Rover was a utilitarian device with rubber floor mats, provided because it was assumed owners would need to "hose it out" after a day on the farm in their muddy boots.
-As late as 1969, the plan had been for a basic four-cylinder version and an up-market V8 but constraints of time and budget meant only a single version was released, combining the interior fittings of the former with the latter's mechanical specification.
-Not until the release in 1981 of the Range Rover Vogue did carpet, air-conditioning, leather and walnut facias appear, a response to the fit-outs being offered by a number of third-party operations.
+As late as 1969, the plan had been for a basic four-cylinder version and an up-market V8 with the usual English burl walnut, Connolly leather and Wilton carpets but constraints of time and budget meant only a single version was released, combining the (rubber & synthetic) interior fittings of the former with the latter's mechanical specification.
+Not until the release in 1981 of the Range Rover Vogue did carpet, air-conditioning, leather and burl walnut veneer appear, a response to the fit-outs being offered by a number of third-party operations.
+The Range Rover wasn't the first "luxury 4WD" because US manufacturers had earlier explored (without great success) the possibilities but it was the best executed (in design if not always the construction) and it "set the template" many have since followed.
+Equally adept on and off-road, reliability often didn't match the dynamics but such is the image and the combination of virtues that Range Rovers have never become unfashionable (unlike many a "gas-guzzling Chelsea tractor") and, almost 60 years on, the model remains popular.

 Dog owner Lindsay Lohan is part of the target market for shooting brake manufacturers although it's doubtful she's a fan of hunting & shooting.
-Her first dog she name Gucci because the hound "chewed up" a pair of Gucci boots, something for which she was forgiven, living to the age of fifteen.
+She has be photographed fishing but returned her catch to the sea.
+Her first dog she name Gucci because the hound "chewed up" a pair of Gucci boots, something for which she was forgiven, living to the age of 15.

-Visually, the FF was distinguished from the standard Interceptor by a 5 inch (127 mm) longer wheelbase, added ahead of the windscreen to accommodate the transfer case and associated hardware, the twin vents the obvious marker (the standard Interceptor used one).
-All used the combination of Chrysler's 383 cubic inch (6.3 litre) B-Series V8 and TorqueFlite (727) automatic transmission and tales of some leaving the factory with the 440 (7.2) RB engine or manual transmissions are apocryphal.
-Nor it would seem have any FFs subsequently been been fitted with the bigger engine although some have been transformed into convertibles using the parts from the factory's run of 267 (1974-1976), no small project but one which demands no modification of the complex drivetrain.
+Visually, the FF was distinguished from the standard Interceptor by a 5 inch (127 mm) longer wheelbase, added ahead of the windscreen to accommodate the AWD system's transfer case and associated hardware, the twin vents behind the front wheel the obvious marker (the standard Interceptor had one).
+All used the combination of Chrysler's 383 cubic inch (6.3 litre) B-Series V8 and TorqueFlite (727) automatic transmission and tales of some leaving the factory with the 440 (7.2) RB engine or a manual gearbox are fanciful.
+Nor it would seem have any FFs subsequently been been fitted with the bigger engine although at least one has been transformed into a convertible, using the parts from the factory's run of 267 (1974-1976), no small project but one which demands no modification of the complex drivetrain.
+Upon debut the FF was much praised and the thing truly was unique (a luxury car with a big V8, automatic transmission, AWD and ABS) but the price was high and the market limited because it was never available in LHD (left hand drive).

 GKN FFF 100, MIRA (Motor Industry Research Association) proving ground, Warwickshire, England, September 1972, the images from the on-line Jensen Museum.
 The car just prior to the test run (left) shows the raised centre panel which allowed the carburettors to protrude; the dual Holley 3116 carburetors atop the short cross-ram manifold (centre) and the 0-100 mph-0 run in the wet (right).